 3.1.
 Calibration and Validation Results

-As described above, we used the automatic calibration algorithm MOEA-VELMA to calibrate VELMA for the Taylor Creek watershed.
+We used the automatic calibration algorithm MOEA-VELMA to calibrate VELMA for the Taylor Creek watershed.
 The algorithm resulted in 848 out of 3,500 parameter sets that gave NSE values >0.6 (see Table 3).

 <Insert Table 4 Here>

-As shown in Table 3, the automatic calibration procedure found solutions with a wide range of parameter values.
-This is because different combinations of parameters (e.g., a high be value combined with a low Petparam 1 value compared with a low be value combined with a high Petparam 1 value) can produce similar discharge simulations.
-Fully addressing parameter redundancy is beyond the scope of this investigation; therefore, we chose one parameter set and applied that set to each of the four watersheds to serve as the baseline models, which will then be compared with the scenario results.
+As shown in Table 3, the automatic calibration procedure found solutions with a wide range of parameter values because different combinations of parameters (e.g., a high be value combined with a low Petparam 1 value compared with a low be value combined with a high Petparam 1 value) can produce similar discharge simulations.
+Fully addressing parameter redundancy is beyond the scope of this investigation.
+Therefore, we chose one parameter set and applied that set to each of the four watersheds to serve as the baseline models, which will then be compared with the scenario results.

 3.2.
 Scenario Results

-Four green roof scenarios (25%, 50%, 75%, and 100% of buildings converted to green roofs) in addition to the baseline scenario (0%) were run for each of the four watersheds and for extensive and intensive green roof types, and the results are shown in Figure 7.
+Four green roof scenarios (25%, 50%, 75%, and 100% of buildings converted to green roofs) in addition to the baseline scenario (0%) were run for each of the four watersheds and for extensive and intensive green roof types (Figure 7).
 Figure 7 shows the percentage change in total annual runoff between each of the scenarios and the baseline simulations.
 The gray and white boxplots denote the extensive and intensive green roof simulation results, respectively, and the variations are caused by annual variations across the 28-year simulation (1988-2015).

-As the total percentage of buildings that are converted to green roofs increases, the total runoff reductions increase among the scenarios.
-Also, it is apparent that the intensive green roof scenarios have higher storage capacity and are therefore able to reduce total annual runoff values more effectively that the extensive green roofs.
-The simulated runoff reductions appear to be near 10-15% for extensive green roofs and 20-25% for intensive green roofs.
+As the total percentage of buildings converted to green roofs increases, the total runoff reductions increase among the scenarios.
+Also, intensive green roof scenarios have higher storage capacity and are therefore able to reduce total annual runoff values more effectively that the extensive green roofs.
+The simulated runoff reductions are 10-15% for extensive green roofs and 20-25% for intensive green roofs.
 While these reductions may appear moderate, note that only approximately 10% of the watershed areas were converted from building rooftops to green roofs in the 100% scenarios.
-This forms a realistic upper bound on the runoff reductions that would be feasible within these four watersheds.
+This forms a realistic upper bound on the runoff reductions that would be feasible within these four watersheds by employing green roofs alone as a stormwater management tool.

 Note that the 75% and 100% extensive green roof simulations for Pipers Creek appear to be anomalous outliers.
 These simulations give runoff reductions that are less than the 50% scenarios, which is counterintuitive, and the runoff simulations for the 100% green roof scenarios even stretch above the baseline (0%) simulations.
-Therefore, this particular model and model results should be viewed with caution.
+Therefore, these model results should be viewed with caution.

 3.3.
 Hydrologic discharge reductions impacted by rainfall amounts

 Figure 8 shows the annual runoff reductions achieved by the 100% green roof scenarios for all four watersheds and for extensive (filled circles) and intensive (unfilled circles) green roofs plotted against total annual precipitation (mm).
-It is again apparent that the intensive green roofs have larger storage capacity and therefore cause greater annual runoff reductions compared with extensive green roofs.
+Intensive green roofs have larger storage capacity and therefore cause greater annual runoff reductions compared with extensive green roofs.
 Also, all runoff reductions exhibit an increasing trend with annual precipitation, as shown by the linear regression lines in Figure 7.
-These trends are slightly more pronounced in the extensive green roof scenarios compared with the intensive green roofs, but overall they indicate that wetter years decrease the annual effectiveness of green roofs.
+These trends are slightly more pronounced in the extensive green roof scenarios compared with the intensive green roofs, but overall, they indicate that wetter years decrease the annual effectiveness of green roofs.
 The green roofs simply become saturated more often throughout the year, and their ability to retain stormwater is reduced.

 4. Conclusions